Our Curriculum Model

 - Additional Literacy and Numeracy lessons are available to some students from Year 7 up to Year 11

 - We run a partial options process in Year 8, when students choose either Design Technology or Computer Science

-- We run a full options process in Year 9 (The Preparation Stage) with a pathways model
+- We run a full options process in Year 9 (The Preparation Stage) with a routes model

 - RE is taught up until Year 9 and then offered as a GCSE option.
 From Year 10 onward, statutory RE is covered through our Social, Moral, Spiritual, Cultural Education programme

-- PSHCE and Careers Education are taught through drop days throughout the year
+- PSHCE and Careers Education are taught through drop days throughout the year, called Character days

 - Tutor time ranges from one to three periods per week depending on the year group.

 - One period per week is devoted to enrichment for key stage 3 students.

 |Lunch||12.45pm - 1.40pm|

 *Friday: 2.35pm finish